-Any fears that an individual may pose a threat to self or others, should be reported to Pepperdine's Department of Public Safety, the Center for Human Services, or the Seaver Dean of Student Affairs.
-See emergency.pepperdine.edu/reporting-a-threat for more information.
+Any fears that an individual may pose a threat to self or others, should be reported to Pepperdine's Department of Public Safety, center for Human Resources, or the Seaver Dean of Student Affairs.
+See emergency. pepperdine.edu/reporting-a-threat for more information.